openstack-archive/congress/doc/source/cloudservices.rst

   congress/datasources/datasource_driver.py

-Typically, you will create
-a subclass of DataSourceDriver; each instance of that class will correspond to a different service using that driver.
+Typically, you will create a subclass of ``datasource_driver.PollingDataSourceDriver`` or ``datasource_driver.PushedDataSourceDriver`` depending on the type of your datasource driver.
+Each instance of that class will correspond to a different service using that driver.

-The following steps detail how to implement a datasource driver.
+The following steps detail how to implement a polling datasource driver.

-1. Create a new Python module
+1. Create a new Python module ``congress/datasources/new_driver.py``

-2. Create a subclass of :code`DataSourceDriver`.
+2. Create a subclass of :code: ``PollingDataSourceDriver``.

-  ``from congress.datasources.datasource_driver import DataSourceDriver``
+  ``from congress.datasources.datasource_driver import PollingDataSourceDriver``

-  ``class MyDriver(DataSourceDriver)``
+  ``class MyDriver(PollingDataSourceDriver)``

 3. Implement the constructor :func:`MyDriver.__init__`